jncano/vpc/errors.md

 ## rate_limit_exceeded
 **Message**: Too many requests

-This message is returned if there are too many requests within a specified time interval.
+There is a limited number of request that can be made.
+Too many requests have been made within the time interval.
+Wait a while and try again.

 ## security_group_active_transactions
 **Message**: The interface cannot be attached or detached until the instance appears in Active state.